pubpub-zz/ppInk/ppInk/httpRequests.md

 Colored") ; note -1 applies only to ClipArt, for the other it means "next filling"; F is optional(-1 if omitted)

+if Text Left Aligned or Text Right Aligned is selected, the filling are different:
+F =(-1="Current"(default), 0="Transparent/No Frame", 1="Transparent Framed",
+    2="White background/No Frame",3="White Background/Framed",4="Black background/No Frame"
+    5="Black background/Framed")

 A=index of the Arrow Definition(Starting at 1)

 I= Image Name(without extension) or Full Pathed Filename; optional if omitted